 Common mistakes buyers make

-3. Skipping the pricing model question.
-Enterprise contracts.
-Sticker is bespoke and seat-scaled.
-Gravity is bundled.
-Those two structures behave differently at high usage.
+- Skipping the pricing model question.
+Glean is enterprise contracts, with a bespoke seat-scaled sticker.
+Gravity is pay per use, charged only when an agent runs.
+Those two structures behave very differently.
 Run the math at 10 runs a week and 100 runs a week before committing.

 Frequently asked questions